ArduPilot/ardupilot_wiki/common/source/docs/common-canbus-setup-advanced.rst

 Configuration of CAN driver
 ---------------------------

 The driver should be set to use some protocol.
-Currently there is support for UAVCAN devices, which is numbered 1, and numerous CAN ESCs.
+Currently there is support for DroneCAN devices, which is numbered 1, and numerous CAN ESCs.
 The parameter ``CAN_Px_PROTOCOL``, where x is the number of driver, should be filled with the number of protocol for this driver.